JakeHillion/void-orchestrator/README.md

     cargo build --example pipes
     target/debug/clone-shim -s examples/pipes/spec.json target/debug/examples/pipes

+### examples/pipes

+The pipes example shows some of the power of the shim by using pipes.
+The process "pipe_sender" sends two messages down a pipe that it's given by the shim.
+These two messages each spawn a completely isolated process, "pipe_receiver", that receives that message.

+To run this example:

+    cargo build
+    cargo build --example tls
+    target/debug/clone-shim -s examples/tls/spec.json target/debug/examples/tls

 ## Debugging the shim

 The shim can be debugged as with most processes, but it is exceptionally forky.
 Breaking before a clone in `rust-gdb` then running `set follow-fork-mode child` is often necessary.
 The best approach is to go in with a plan of attack.